remotion-dev/remotion/packages/docs/docs/lambda/region-selection.md

 - When using the Node.JS APIs, you have to pass the region explicitly to each function.
 Make sure your projects satisfy the Typescript types or follow the documentation.

-- When using the CLI, you can set the region using the `AWS_REGION` environment variable.
+- When using the CLI, you can set the region using the `REMOTION_AWS_REGION` environment variable.
 It's best to put it in a `.env` file so you don't forget it sometimes.

 - You can also pass the `--region` flag to all CLI commands to override the region.
 The flag takes precedence over the environment variable.

 :::info
-The AWS_REGION environment variable and `--region` flag do not work when using the Node.JS APIs.
+The REMOTION_AWS_REGION environment variable and `--region` flag do not have an effect when using the Node.JS APIs.
 You need to pass a region explicitly.
 :::

 If you don't set a region, Remotion will use the default region.